KoustavHazra/hints/README.md

 5. I need the blogs on home and all-posts page to be placed horizontally.
 So every row will have a single blog .. with it's title, image and some content.

+6. Get the data for user specific blogs, so that we can show that data on the /home and /all-posts page.

+7. Need a profile page, where user can go and check their own blogs.